DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization

 \subsection{Pipeline}

-\textbf{Batch organization.} The pipeline of DeepMapping2 has two main stages as shown in the grey blocks in \cref{fig:pipeline}.
+\textbf{Batch organization.} The pipeline of DeepMapping2 has two main stages as shown in yellow and blue blocks in \cref{fig:pipeline}.
 The first stage is the organization of training batches based on map topology from place recognition.
 The input is a sequence of point clouds that is initially registered to an intermediate state between scratch and the ground truth.
 Each anchor frame $A$ is organized with its neighbor frame $N$ into one batch using the map topology from off-the-shelf place recognition algorithms~\cite{uy2018pointnetvlad, chen2022self} ($A$ and $N$ are formally defined in \cref{sec:batch}).

 \textbf{Pairwise registration.} Before the optimization in the second stage, pairwise registration is calculated between the anchor frame and the neighbor frames in each batch by finding the transformation from the neighbors to the anchor.
 This can also be achieved by any off-the-shelf pairwise registration algorithms.